alexisjawtu/meli/README.md

 2. There is an order of departure for the routes, given by the position of their first pick, which leads to some sort of First In First Out situation.
-3. output.json is a list of turns, each turn is a list of routes
+3. The output file is a json formatted file with a list of turns, each turn is a list of routes
 4. Users know the position labels and we only enumerate the picking order.
 5. Everything adds 1 to the route distance (e.g. a rail in a cross aisle, moving from one box to another.)
 6. There are no items in demand with the same sku.
 7. Everything is in the same area, same floor.
-8. Picking and Collision Constraints (parameters)
+8. Picking and Collision Constraints (this changes with every experimentation)
     1.  no three items in same aisle - block - side - picking_step,
         where 1 <= picking_step <= Route.QUANTITY
 {